JDASoftwareGroup/jdatech.github.io/_posts/2020-03-24-dask-developer-workshop.markdown

 Lucas had the pleasure to collaborate with John Lee on writing down a benchmark to enable [work stealing for tasks with restrictions](https://github.com/Dask/distributed/pull/3069).
 He also got valuable input from Tom Augspurger on dask internals while debugging a Dask.dataframe bug involving categoricals.

 However, arguably the most useful work we did was the implementation of a semaphore in Dask.distributed.
-We need to be able to rate-limit the access of the computation clusters to certain resources such as production databases.
-Migrating workflows which were still heavily dependent on accessing the database to the distributed scheduler was not possible without a semaphore implementation.
+Our workflows depend heavily on accessing resources like production databases.
+Migrating them to the distributed scheduler was therefore not possible without first being able to rate-limit the access of computation cluster to such resources.
+For this, we needed a semaphore implementation.
-By working on the semaphore during the workshop, we unblocked a Blue Yonder product team in its migration to Dask.
 Coincidentally, we also talked with other attendees of the workshop whom were interested in such a functionality.
 This is something we did not forget; despite the jetlag, we left D.C. with a good chunk of the implementation necessary for a semaphore.
 This finally got [released](https://github.com/Dask/distributed/commit/2129b740c1e3f524e5ba40a0b6a77b239d4c1f94) with distributed 2.14.0.